survivejs/react-book/manuscript/01_introduction.md

 ## Extra Material

-The book content and source are available at [book's repository at GitHub](https://github.com/survivejs/react).
-Please note that the repository defaults to the `dev` branch of the project.
-This makes it convenient to contribute.
+The book content and source are available at the [book's repository at GitHub](https://github.com/survivejs/react).
+Please note that the repository defaults to the `dev` branch of the project as this makes it convenient to contribute.
 To find source matching the version of the book you are reading, use the tag selector at GitHub's user interface as in the image below:

 ![GitHub tag selector](images/github.png)